Timebutt/magicq-manual/docs/system-management.md

     </p>
 </div>
 <div class="section">
-    ## 51.16.&nbsp;Using shows on different MagicQ products and show versions
+    ## 51.16.
+Using shows on different MagicQ products and show versions
     <p>
         In general MagicQ show files are backwards and forwards compatible so you can load any show into any version of software.
 Loading shows created and modified on newer software versions into older software versions may result in some features not being supported